joonasy/rebirth/README.md

 yo rebirth component:foo
 ```

-This will copy component dependencies (SCSS and JavaScript files) which you can start modifying.
-Head to [Rebirth Yeoman generator](https://github.com/joonasy/generator-rebirth.git) for more information about the generator usage.
+This will copy component dependencies (SCSS and JavaScript files) which you can start modifying. **This is the correct way of using Rebirth as a starting point.** Head to [Rebirth Yeoman generator](https://github.com/joonasy/generator-rebirth.git) for more information about the generator usage.

-### SASS
+### b) SASS

-If you use Rebirth without the generator you can also import all the SCSS files:
+If you use Rebirth without the generator (e.g override existing styles with your own) you can also import all the SCSS:

 ```
 import 'rebirth/src/assets/app';